HectorPR4546/holbertonschool-zero_day/git/README.md

-In this repo i add a "bash" archive, "c" archibe and any others files asisioated with git class
+In this repo i add a "bash" archive, "c" archive and any others files asisioated with git class